bostondiditeam/MV3D/README.md

 python data.py # for process raw data to input network input format python train.py # training the network.
 ```

+# Some other readme.md files inside this repo:
+- How to extract and sync data from ROS bags [Under utils/bag_to_kitti](./utils/bag_to_kitti/README.md)
+- How to generate tracklet files [Under src/tracklets/](./src/tracklets/README.md)

 # Issue
 - Not related to this repo, but if you are using Amazon CarND AWS AMI (Ubuntu 16.04 and with tensorflow-gpu 0.12